s5546/logParser/README.md

 switches:

-- f removes some safety precautions and "forces" it to read the file
+- f: removes some safety precautions and "forces" it to read the file

 	Also removes the need for psutil

-- w forces windows style commands even if your OS isnt windows
+- w: forces windows style commands even if your OS isnt windows

-- u forces unix style commands even if your OS isnt unix
+- u: forces unix style commands even if your OS isnt unix

-- x enables the spinning load thing, making the program at least twice as fun
+- x: enables the spinning load thing, making the program at least twice as fun

 	it ALSO slows down execution by 2-6x, giving you even more time for the fun

-- k keywords to search through the file for
+- k: keywords to search through the file for

-- l path to log you want to parse
+- l: path to log you want to parse

-- s saves the logs to whatever file you specify
+- s: saves the logs to whatever file you specify

-- q reduces verbosity, varying depending on how many q's you use
+- q: reduces verbosity, varying depending on how many q's you use

 	3 q's or more will disable console output, once I get that implemented

-- v intensifies verbosity, varying depending on how many v's you use.
+- v: intensifies verbosity, varying depending on how many v's you use.

 	2 v's or more shows debug info

+- i: ignores certian keywords

 ----
 Known bugs: